babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/2168f959-b1af-4923-a049-9e6b746bf157)

 5. Similarly, in order for the program to work correctly, it needs to be pointed to your Channels DVR folder.
-During initialization, the folder was attempted to be found.
+During initialization, an attempt was made to find the folder.
 If it could not be discovered, the directory you installed the program in was used.

 ![image](https://github.com/user-attachments/assets/0298be2e-bc82-4d31-9d70-d5fb41aec790)